berkley4/ungoogled-chromium-debian/.github/README.md

 ___Google Translate___

-You just need to edit /etc/chromium.d/google-translate and uncomment the line containing the '--translate-script-url' runtime switch.
+To enable, you just need to edit /etc/chromium.d/google-translate and uncomment the line containing the '--translate-script-url' runtime switch.

+To build with everything enabled (no need to edit the above flag file), pass TRANSLATE=2 to the configure script :-

+TRANSLATE=2 ./debian/configure.sh

 To build with translate disabled, include TRANSLATE=0 in your configure variables :-

-TRANSLATE=1 ./debian/configure.sh
+TRANSLATE=0 ./debian/configure.sh